Old Mines, Missouri: Language

 By the 20th century, Old Mines was the only area of Missouri where Missouri French remained widely spoken.
 Linguists began studying the dialect at this time.
 W. M. Miller, an American professor of French, made investigations in the area in the late 1920s, and reported that the local French dialect was an entirely spoken language.
 Most of the people were illiterate—few could read and write English at the time, and very few, if any, had ever seen French written.
 Miller also reported incursions of English into French sentences ("Anyhow, je ne sais pas."), and English words adapted to modern items for which the locals' French forebears had left no names ("un can de maiz").
 Nevertheless, the impression was that the spoken French was no less grammatical than that spoken by peasants of similar means in areas of France.
 The language has been described as having a Cajun vocabulary with a Québécois pronunciation.
 Another linguist, J.-M. Carrière, came to Old Mines in the 1930s and 1940s, finding around 600 French-speaking families there at the time.
 Carrière undertook a study of the dialect, recording 73 folk tales from local conteurs.
 Among other distinguishing features, he followed Miller in noting that Missouri French had been heavily influenced by English, with many English words and even entire idiomatic phrases borrowed or translated into the dialect.

 Both linguists noted that French was dying out in Old Mines at the time of their studies.
 Miller reported that the children could not speak it, and the young people would not.
-Carrière said that the influx of English and greater connection with the outside world had undermined the dialect's base, and that young people were finding that speaking French was of no use to them outside of their homes.
+Carrière said the influx of English and greater connection with the outside world had undermined the dialect's base, and that young people were finding that speaking French was of no use to them outside of their homes.
 As late as the 1980s there were perhaps as many as a thousand speakers left, but they were mostly the older generation of age 60 and above.
 Today the language has all but died out as means of everyday domestic communication, and only a few elderly speakers are able to use it.